-- We evaluated the design and the implementation of internal controls that mitigate fraud and noncompliance related risks, such as processes related to journal entries. - Make inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments - We performed data analytical procedures over high-risk journal entries and evaluated key estimates and judgments for bias by the Company's management, including retrospective reviews of prior years' estimates.
-Where we identified instances of high risk journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information.
-High risk journal entries were tested relating to specific wording, reclassifications from EBIT to other income and expenses and procedures were performed to determine whether back posting of entries took place. - We assessed the appropriateness of reporting transactions as part of the Strategic and restructuring costs caption in the consolidated financial statements (note 8). - We incorporated elements of unpredictability in our audit such as screening of immaterial (expense) accounts and additional testing over journal entries.
+- We evaluated the design and the implementation of internal controls that mitigate fraud and non-compliance related risks, such as processes related to journal entries. - Made inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments. - We performed data analytical procedures to identify high-risk journal entries and evaluated key estimates and judgments for bias by the Company's management, including retrospective reviews of prior years' estimates.
+Where we identified instances of high-risk journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information.
+High risk journal entries were tested relating to specific wording, reclassifications from EBIT to other income and expenses and procedures were performed to determine whether back posting of entries took place. - We assessed the appropriateness of reporting transactions as part of the Strategic and restructuring costs caption in the consolidated financial statements (please refer to Note 8 'Other operating expenses' in the notes of the consolidated financial statements).

-• Revenue recognition (a presumed risk)
+Revenue recognition (a presumed risk)